One-of-a-Kind Clinical Pastoral Education

 Extended Unit 2021-22: General Unit on Dedham Campus

 The application fee is $25.
-The minimum tuition payment is $1200, with a suggested tuition payment of $2000.
-For IRS purposes, value received per student is $1200, with the balance of the tuition being a tax-deductible gift to Hebrew SeniorLife’s Chaplaincy Institute. $250 of tuition serves as a nonrefundable deposit when accepting a position in the program and is credited toward the total tuition payment.
+Tuition is $1200, $250 of which serves as a nonrefundable deposit when accepting a position in the program and is credited toward the total tuition payment.

 Please see the deadlines listed next to the unit for which you are applying.
-Applicants should read the Annual Notice, Admission Policy, and Financial Policy, and then fill out the standard ACPE application form.
+Applicants should read the Annual Notice, Admission Policy, and Financial Policy, and Use of Clinical Materials Consent form, and then fill out the standard ACPE application form.

 If you are emailing your application (preferred), please print and scan the above application and email to email@example.com.
 We will collect the $25 application fee at the time of the interview.